MikePacey/Lancaster-HEC/docs/gpu.rst

   Take care when requesting CPU and (main) memory resource in GPU jobs, as claiming too much of either will result in little (or no) resource for other GPU jobs on the same node.
-If a job's performance is significantly increased by large amounts of CPU resource, it's likely that the application is not making good use of the GPU and would best run as a CPU-only job.
+If a job's performance is significantly increased by large amounts of CPU resource, it's likely that the application is not making good use of the GPU and would best run as a CPU-only job on the serial or parallel queues.

 Multi-node GPU jobs
 -------------------